+- SI

-= saturation index pCi/l = picoCuries per liter uS/cm = microSiemens per centimeter
+- saturation indexpicoCuries per liter pCi/l

+- uS/cm = microSiemens per centimeter

 DEFINITIONS

 Maximum Contaminant Level (MCL): The highest level of a contaminant that is allowed in drinking water.
 Primary MCLs are set as close to the PHGs (or MCLGs) as is economically and technologically feasible.
 Secondary MCLs are set to protect the odor, taste, and appearance of drinking water.